GiorgioMorales/CSCI550-ImageRetrieval/README.md

 ### Image Retrieval Results

-Fig. 2 shows the variation of precision for both datasets using $b=48$ and $b=128$.
+Fig. 2 shows the variation of precision for both datasets using `b=48` and `b=128`.
 As it can be seen, the method shows stable performance regardless the number of images retrieved.
 This behavior is very similar to that shown in the original paper.
-In addition, Fig.~\ref{fig:deep} shows some examples of the 11-top similar images retrieved from the dataset given a query image (upper left).
+In addition, Fig. 3 shows some examples of the 11-top similar images retrieved from the dataset given a query image (upper left).
 For more examples, check our [results folder](https://github.com/GiorgioMorales/CSCI550-ImageRetrieval/tree/master/DeepBinaryHash/results).

 <img src=https://github.com/GiorgioMorales/CSCI550-ImageRetrieval/blob/master/DeepBinaryHash/results/ComparisonK.png alt="alt text" width=550 height=400>
 Figure 2.
 Image retrieval precision for MNIST and CIFAR for different values of *k* using Deep Hash-like codes.
 Plotted is the samples average precision for each image retrieved and an approximate 95% confidence interval for the true average precision.